fabriziocominetti/fabriziocominetti.github.io/index.md

 **Mobility in Northern Sardinia** `|` [_Data Science Lab on Smart Cities_](https://elearning.unimib.it/course/info.php?id=44571), UniMiB (2023).

-<p style="color:#727272">In this project, we're diving into how people move around in the northern part of Sardinia, starting from the arrivals by airports and ports and focusing mainly on public transport stops to reach key facilities.
-Several indicators are calculated, accompanied by data visualizations.
-As for airports and ports, the project aims to examine the flows both on a seasonal basis, differentiating by the airport of arrival and departure, and by checking the number of domestic and foreign tourists.
-The analysis then focuses in particular on the situation of public transportation for tourists, analyzing their current conditions and the possibility of reaching popular destinations such as beaches, as well as for residents and connections to more populated areas.</p>
+<p style="color:#727272">This project presents a comprehensive analysis of transportation dynamics in Northern Sardinia, focusing on airports, ports, public transit, and accessibility to key destinations like beaches.
+Several indicators are calculated, accompanied by data visualizations, to examine passenger flows, seasonal variations, and the impact of tourism on infrastructure, uncovering disparities in public transit coverage and accessibility, exacerbated by factors like depopulation and seasonal tourism.
+By studying arrival and departure patterns at major airports, alongside the distribution of bus stops, the study identifies areas for improvement in connectivity and mobility options.
+It further evaluates accessibility to important destinations such as beaches via public transit, proposing enhancements like expanded coverage, increased frequency, and infrastructure investments to bolster sustainable tourism and support long-term development goals.</p>

 <center><img src ="./images/projects/lab-smart-cities.png" alt="Data Science Lab Smart Cities - UniMiB"></center>